WilsonBillkia/bane/README.md

 ## Minimum requirements for the management system
 * Ansible (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* Linux or MacOS
+* Linux or MacOS (Windows / WSL was tested successully in 2018.
+It should still work)
 * Python (3.8 or higher)
 * SSH client
-Windows (WSL) was tested successully in 2018.
-It should still work.

 ## Minimum requirements for the nodes)
 * Linux or MacOS (BaNE was tested on Ubuntu Server 20.04 with Python 3.69)